Wedding Photography at Bromley Civic Centre/Register Office

 The registrars I have encountered at Bromley Register Office weddings have been lovely and very photography-friendly, making things much easier and more relaxed.

-In 2021, the register went digital, so now couples sign a ‘schedule’ on the day.
-Most registrars allow photography of the schedule, but some of the Bromley Register Office prefer this signing not to be photographed.
+In 2021, the register went digital, so couples now sign a ‘schedule’ on the day.
+Most registrars allow photography of the schedule, but those at Bromley Register Office prefer me not to photograph this signing.
 This is for distraction reasons, but they set up a ‘dummy’ schedule for formal portraits afterwards.

 I write more on register office photography in Chapter 5: Signing the Register of my ‘Ultimate Guide to Wedding Photography’.
 It is well worth a read if this part of the day concerns you.